Gfast2/gpsrecorder/README.md

 _For Version 1.1.0_
 - Move Temperature Logic into its own unit
-- Bugger the driver of the Display, make the Display preserve its content during display spi bus unmounted
+- Bugger the driver of the Display, make the Display preserve its content during display spi bus unmounted & showing "Switching to next stage"
 - Make a logo for this project

 _For Version 1.2.0_